YotpoLtd/breakproof-base-monorepo/docs/pnpm-intro.md

   into each individual `package.json`?
 You can read about them later in the section **"Shared `scripts`"**.

-## Other specifics of `pnpm` monorepo
+## Other specifics of a `pnpm` monorepo

 1. There is no `nx` in the repo.
 So far there was no need for it since `pnpm` has been doing its job.
 2. You can use different versions of dependencies in different packages.
 If you have `appA` that uses `typescript@5.3`, you can have `appB` that uses `typescript@4.6`
 3. What you define in `package.json` as dependencies is the only thing you get in `node_modules` of your package.
 Nested dependencies of your dependencies don't float up to the top of your `node_modules`.
 This helps you avoid dependency mis-matches.
 4. Peer dependencies of packages **are not** automatically installed.
 This is intentional, so that the developers which are adding a package are aware of everything that it brings and are responsible for deciding to install a